Geneva and Zurich: their location in the country and local languages

 In short: no major difference for a short city visit

-We actually don’t have a preference for Geneva or Zurich if it comes to a (short) stay in which you focus on the cities themselves.
-To us, they look equally nice and have a similar range of sightseeing options, cultural offers, restaurants, et cetera.
+I actually don’t have a preference for Geneva or Zurich if it comes to a (short) stay in which the city is the main focus.
+To me, they’re equally atmospheric and have a similar range of sightseeing options, cultural offers, restaurants, et cetera.

 Old town and atmosphere